 Fun fact: Although Mistral’s writings are generally accepted as the story behind the Legend of the Story, no one knows for certain.
 There are other possible stories surrounding the origin of the star…

-In my opinion, I believe that the star doesn’t refer to physical star hanging above Moustiers.
+In my opinion, I believe that the star doesn’t refer to a physical star hanging above Moustiers.
 Since chapels are typically constructed in sacred places—sites of miracles, for example—I would like to theorize that “the star” resides by the site of the chapel.
 Kind of like a Da Vinci Code scenario.

 It doesn’t hurt to wonder, right?